 Apple remained a bit player on the e-books front, with a tiny market share compared to Amazon.
 However, the threat that Apple represented (especially after the popularity of iTunes as a music distributor) meant that the iBooks case made headlines.

 In July 2013, U.S. District Judge Denise Cote ruled that Apple was liable for colluding with the publishers to impede e-book competitors.
 A damages trial was due to begin in August 2014.
-Attorneys generals and lawyers for a class-action group of customers sought a maximum of $840 million.
+Attorneys general and lawyers for a class-action group of customers sought a maximum of $840 million.

 In addition to the payment, the court also appointed an antitrust monitor to watch over Apple’s activities, which caused Cupertino no end of headaches.